zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 ## Simulation

-The [simulation functionality](../advanced-topics/compilation.md#fhe-simulation)(previously known as Virtual Library) of Concrete ML provides a way to evaluate, using clear data, the results that ML models would produce on encrypted data.
+The [simulation functionality](../advanced-topics/compilation.md#fhe-simulation) of Concrete ML provides a way to evaluate, using clear data, the results that ML models would produce on encrypted data.
 The simulation includes any probabilistic behavior FHE may induce.
-The simulation is implemented with Concrete-Numpy's Virtual Circuits\](https://docs.zama.ai/concrete-numpy/tutorials/virtual_circuits).
+The simulation is implemented with [Concrete's simulation](https://docs.zama.ai/concrete/tutorials/simulation).

 The simulation mode can be useful when developing and iterating on an ML model implementation.
 As FHE non-linear models work with integers up to 16 bits, with a tradeoff between number of bits and FHE execution speed, the simulation can help to find the optimal model design.